All Episodes

 Oh, we can't do that.

-Can't have any bail, no jail.
+We can't have any bail, no jail.

-Well, what kind uh uh how does anybody not put this guy in a mental institution?
+How does anybody not put this guy in a mental institution?

-Yeah, it's um uh you know, certainly I have many questions on whether he is the person in charge of anything, and I think he just kind of, you know, whatever pops into his head, he tries to have that come out his mouth and usually not particularly coherently.
+And I think he just kind of, you know, whatever pops into his head, he tries to have that come out his mouth and usually not particularly coherently.

-Um and it's a it's a really really challenging thing.
+And it's a really, really challenging thing.

 And I understand people, you know, there have been a lot of really bad things that have happened lately, and I understand the emotional response, but the emotional response does not produce a good outcome.